jamesjcooper/jamesjcooper.github.io/_posts/2018-10-31-datacleaning.md

 into constructing something impressive.
 An architect relies on surverying, planning, and blueprints.
 Athletes must build up fitness to achieve peak performance, and data scientists must clean data in order to model it.
-It's not glamorous, but it is *extremely* importantin this realm.
+It's not glamorous, but it is *extremely* important in this realm.
 This is the reasoning behind this post about a few simple beginning techniques that can be used to explore your data, take care of missing data, transform your data, along with identifying and taking care of outliers.
 These techniques represent just a few of a whole multitude of techniques, but provide a good start.